sromelus/react-rest-api-p10/README.md

 ## Getting Started

-To get up and running with this project, run the following commands from the root of the folder that contains this README file.
+To get up and running with this project, run the following commands from the root of both the `api` and  the `client` folder.

+## api - Folder

 First, install the project's dependencies using `npm`.